Tiger by the Tail (1970 film)

 Tiger by the Tail is a 1970 American drama film directed by R. G. Springsteen, written by Charles A. Wallace, and starring Christopher George, Tippi Hedren, Dean Jagger, John Dehner, Charo, Lloyd Bochner and Glenda Farrell.
 Shot in 1968, the film was released in January 1970, by Commonwealth United Entertainment.

 Plot

-Vietnam war hero (Christopher George), accused of murdering his brother, recruits his socialite girlfriend (Tippi Hedren) to hunt for the real killer.
+Vietnam war hero, accused of murdering his brother, recruits his socialite girlfriend to hunt for the real killer.